organization/alspotron/README-i18n/en.md

 #### 1. Follow [link](https://github.com/univrsal/tuna) to install browser extension.
 #### 2. [Download Alspotron](https://github.com/organization/alspotron/releases)
 #### 3. Install Alspotron Companion
-  -   Install latest version of Alspotron from Releases. (warning : Portable version can't save settings.)
+  -   Install latest version of Alspotron from Releases. (**WARNING** : Portable version can't save settings.)
   -   for Windows users, there is `Alspotron-Web-Setup-[version].exe` for Windows.

 ### How to use